Upper South Island upgrade project

 What we're doing now - Stage 2

-We are now in Stage 2 of this project, and we held a long-list consultation in August-October 2023.
+We held a long-list consultation in August-October 2023.
 This was the first consultation to seek feedback about our thinking, assumptions, and possible early options for upgrades on the high-voltage electricity transmission network for the Upper South Island region.

 Hearing from those interested in potential new generation, planned commercial or residential developments, and industrial conversions from fossil fuels to electricity helps us better understand what is happening, and what the future need for electricity will be.